slarge/slarge.github.io/_posts/2014-02-07-Animated_ggplot.md

 layout: post
 type: post
 ---
 Working with time series data can be challenging to comprehend.
 Some colleagues are going to be plotting model output across spatial regions.
-I suggested an animation might be helpful to see potential changes as the model progresses through time. ```animation ``` is a relatively simple and robust program that basically creates a stop-motion animation from slightly modified images.
+I suggested an animation might be helpful to see potential changes as the model progresses through time. ```animation ``` is a relatively simple and robust package that basically creates a pause between slightly modified images to create a stop-motion animation.
 Here is a .gif of a sample:

 <img src="/assets/2014-02-07-animated_ggplot.gif" style="width: 400px; height: 400px; border:1px solid black; padding:0px;"/>